QualiSystems/TeraVM-Virtual-Chassis-Shell-2G/README.md

 To model a TeraVM virtual device in CloudShell, use the following shells:

-▪ [TeraVM Virtual Chassis Shell 2G](https://community.quali.com/repos/3401/cloudshell-teravm-vchassis-shell-1), which provides connectivity and management capabilities, such as device structure discovery and power management for the TeraVM vChassis.
+▪ [TeraVM Virtual Chassis Shell 2G](https://community.quali.com/repos/3401/cloudshell-teravm-vchassis-shell-1), which provides connectivity and management capabilities, such as device structure discovery and power management for the TeraVM Virtual Chassis.

-▪ [TeraVM Controller Shell 2G (Service)](https://community.quali.com/repos/3287/teravm-controller-shell), which provides automation commands to run on the vChassis, such as Load Test Configuration, Start Traffic, Get Statistics.
+▪ [TeraVM Controller Shell 2G (Service)](https://community.quali.com/repos/3287/teravm-controller-shell), which provides automation commands to run on the Virtual Chassis, such as Load Test Configuration, Start Traffic, Get Statistics.

-▪ [TeraVM Virtual Blade Shell 2G](https://community.quali.com/repos/3403/cloudshell-teravm-vblade-shell), which provides connectivity and management capabilities such as device structure discovery and power management for the CloudShell TeraVM vBlade.
+▪ [TeraVM Virtual Blade Shell 2G](https://community.quali.com/repos/3403/cloudshell-teravm-vblade-shell), which provides connectivity and management capabilities such as device structure discovery and power management for the CloudShell TeraVM Virtual Blade.

 ### Standard version
-The TeraVM Virtual 2G shells are based on the Virtual Traffic Generator Standard 1.0.0.
+The TeraVM Virtual 2G shells are based on the Traffic Generator Chassis Standard 1.0.0.

 For detailed information about the shell’s structure and attributes, see the [Traffic Shell standard](https://github.com/QualiSystems/shell-traffic-standard/blob/master/spec/traffic_standard.md) in GitHub.